 Workers whose jobs require them to work on navigable waters or in areas close to them — such as ports and stations for boats, barges, and ferries — receive special protections from work-related diseases and injuries under the Longshore and Harbor Workers’ Compensation Act.
 The workplace accident attorneys at Ginarte Gallardo Gonzalez Winograd L.L.P., understand how a work-related boat, barge or ferry injury can impact a worker and his or her family, and we are here to help.

 If you have been injured in a New York or New Jersey boating, barge, port, harbor, or ferry accident while working, or you have lost a loved one as the result of one of these types of accidents, you could be entitled to compensation for your injuries or your loss.
 At the Ginarte law firm, we make sure that workers who fall under the Longshore and Harbor Workers’ Compensation Act protection recover for their injuries.
-If you have been injured in the course of your employment that requires you to work on or near areas close to navigable waters, please contact us for immediate attention at 1-888-GINARTE (1-888-446-2783), fill out our online contact form, or visit one of our seven nearby offices in Newark, New York City, Queens, Union City, Elizabeth, Clifton or Perth Amboy today.
+If you have been injured in the course of your employment that requires you to work on or near areas close to navigable waters, please contact us for immediate attention at 1-888-GINARTE (1-888-446-2783), fill out our online contact form, or visit one of our eight nearby offices in Manhattan, Queens, Newark, Union City, Elizabeth, Clifton, Perth Amboy or New Brunswick today.
 Remember, there is no charge to talk with our accident lawyers, and we collect fees only if you win your case!

 What Is the Longshore and Harbor Workers’ Compensation Act?